 For other parts of your business, use accounting and product management tools to plan your stock, increase product rotation, and manage your expenses – thereby increasing your cash flow and profit margin.

 Clutter affects business organization.
 Keep your office or store as neat as possible.
 Store items that you require everyday in the same place so that you do not have to hunt for them every time you need them.
 Tidy filing systems will make your life so much easier.

 Here’s a little tip on how to organize a business that will take you a very long way: when you reduce the visual clutter around you, you will reduce your mental clutter automatically.
 That frees your mind to come up with creative ideas to get customers and build your company.
 We take imagination days regularly.

 Clear out items that you do not need or have not used in a long time.
 This will prevent lost time, helping you to concentrate on important issues instead of trivial things.

 Keep your promises to customers, suppliers and employees.
 Making payments on time to your suppliers indicates a well-organized business.

 Making deliveries at the agreed upon time to your customers will win their trust and will help you in getting repeat orders, as well generate word-of-mouth advertising.

-6. Keep in touch: Keeping in touch with your customers indicates that you care about them and value their business.
-Send them brochures or e-mail them about new products and services that you offer.
+Keeping in touch with your customers indicates that you care about them and value their business.
+Send regular notes or emails about new products and services that you offer.

-With newer and faster applications, it is now possible to have a paperless, clutterless office.
-Having access to data at your fingertips indicates good organization.
+With newer and faster applications, it is now possible to have a paperless, uncluttered office.
+Having access to data at your fingertips indicates good business organization.
 Just don’t forget to make a regular backup of your data.